 We are proud to support many causes throughout Arizona.
 As a recipient of a Ticket Voucher, you must redeem your tickets online.

 The Michael Wogan D-backs Season Ticket Scholarship program, which was created in 2008 as the first-of-its-kind in all of sports, awards fans experiencing financial hardships season tickets to attend D-backs games at Chase Field.
 In 2011, the D-backs announced that the Season Ticket scholarship program would honor the legacy of Wogan, a past recipient of the scholarship, who lost his life in the Reno air show tragedy on Sept.
 16, 2011.

 Visit one of the most impressive and unique Major League Baseball facilities in the country -- Chase Field, home of the 2001 World Champion Arizona Diamondbacks and the 2011 MLB All-Star Game.
 Make the experience memorable and take a guided tour of Chase Field.
 Even if you've been to the ballpark before, you're sure to learn and see something new!
 Guided tours are conducted year-round, for both individuals and groups.

-The D-backs Baseball Academy, presented by Phoenix Children's Hospital with participating partners United Healthcare, SUBWAY® and Zoyo Neighborhood Yogurt, is the official year-round baseball and fast-pitch softball instruction division of the Arizona Diamondbacks.
-The D-backs Baseball Academy offers a variety of camps and clinics throughout the year, teaching thousands of kids to "Learn to Play the D-backs Way!"
+The D-backs Baseball Academy, presented by Phoenix Children's Hospital, is the official year-round baseball and fast-pitch softball instruction division of the Arizona Diamondbacks.
+The D-backs Baseball Academy, now in its 20th season, has taught thousands of kids to "learn to play the D-backs way!